Color Theories to Back-up Your Design

-Achromatic– technically, this is a scheme that does not have color, other than black and white and all tones in between.
+Achromatic– technically, this scheme does not have a color other than black and white and all tones in between.

-Complementary– these are colors that sit 180 degrees from each other on the color wheel, that’s exactly right across from each other.
-It does not necessarily compliment (check the spelling) but the colors complement or complete each other.
+Complementary– these are colors that sit 180 degrees on the color wheel precisely right across from each other.
+It does not necessarily compliment (check the spelling), but the colors compliment or complete each other.
 It is rather hard to use since many people do not appreciate the combination.